-1. Move the insertion point to the line containing the bookmark.

-2. Choose Edit > Bookmarks > Toggle Bookmark or press Ctrl+F2.
+- 1. Move the insertion point to the line containing the bookmark. - 2.
+Choose Edit > Bookmarks > Toggle Bookmark or press Ctrl+F2.

-The bookmark symbol disappears, indicating the bookmark has been removed.
+The bookmark symbol disappears, indicating the bookmark is no longer set.

 To remove all bookmarks in a document:

 • Choose Edit > Bookmarks > Clear Bookmarks In Document or press Ctrl+K, F2.